rodrimati1992/abi_stable_crates/readme.md

 #[sabi_extern_fn]
 pub fn new_appender() -> AppenderBox<u32>{
     /*
-    What `TU_Opaque` does here is specify that the trait object cannot be unerased, disallowing the `Appender_TO` from being unwrapped back into an `RVec<u32>` using the `trait_object.obj.*_unerased_*()` methods.
+    What `TD_Opaque` does here is specify that the trait object cannot be unerased, disallowing the `Appender_TO` from being unwrapped back into an `RVec<u32>` using the `trait_object.obj.*_unerased_*()` methods.